Artificial grass in a backyard of a rental property in Brisbane

 Natural lawns in Queensland require watering, which adds to utility costs if that falls on the landlord.
 They may require professional mowing between tenancies or in common areas.
 They can suffer damage from drought, heavy rain, or neglect and need to be replaced.
 Quality artificial turf, by contrast, carries a lifespan of a decade or more with minimal ongoing cost.

-For landlords who own multiple properties, the cumulative saving on maintenance and remediation costs across a portfolio is meaningful.
+For landlords who own multiple properties, the cumulative savings on maintenance and remediation costs across a portfolio is meaningful.

 Council and body corporate considerations